This page is for the second Blue Beetle, Ted Kord

 Originally, Ted started out in Charlton Comics but in only a hand-full of issues.
-He had no where near the long standing that the original Blue Beetle had or the popularity in his hay day at this time.
-He would later appear in other comic companies books that toyed with him as well as the two different versions of Dan coming back.
-These would sometimes contradict each other and ignore their past.
-Mudding up the two characters.
-Later they would be bought by DC Comics.
-DC Comics settled on the Charlton versions of these to characters as canon and ignored the Golden Age Blue Beetle and all the stuff that came between Charlton and DC Comics.
+Kord had no where near the long standing nor the popularity of the original Blue Beetle in his heyday at this point time.
+He would later appear in other companies' books the Dan Garrett version coming back.
+These would sometimes contradict each other and ignore the past, muddling up the two characters.
+Later they both would be bought by DC Comics.
+DC Comics settled on the Charlton versions of these two characters as canon and ignored the Golden Age Blue Beetle and all the content that came between Charlton and DC Comics.

 Later, Blue Beetle, along with other Charlton heroes acquired by DC, was introduced into the DC Universe by means of the Crisis on Infinite Earths maxi-series.
 In the epic adventure that destroyed DC’s Multiverse, the Charlton characters were revealed to have existed on Earth-4.
 Their Earth along with Earth’s 1, 2, S and X were the only surviving Earths, which ended up converging into a singe “New” Earth.
 Ted played a major role in the Crisis and was one of the first heroes summoned by the Harbinger in the Monitor ’s fight against the Anti-Monitor.
 The Blue Beetle debuted as a DC character in Crisis on Infinite Earths #1.

 The original stories of the Ted Kord, Blue Beetle took place in the 1960's in Charlton Comics.
 For the most part these stories were kept as canon when DC Comics took over the character.
 Ted's origin stayed largely the same.
-There were some different stories that came later with other publishers but these were mostly ignored.
+There were some different stories that came later with other publishers, but these were mostly ignored by DC.

 Modern Age: New Earth